Queensland Lesbian, Gay, Bi-sexual, Transgender, Intersex, Queer + (LGBTIQ+) Roundtable

 - Queensland Police Service.

-Membership is for a two-year term 2022–2024 with meetings held quarterly online or in person for approximately 2 hours.
-To allow for the recruitment, assessment, due diligence and approval processes to be completed, it is expected that the first meeting will be held in October 2022.
+Membership is for a two-year term commencing in 2023 with meetings held quarterly online or in person for approximately 2 hours.

 Role of members